ajcriado/htb-writeups/Academy/CPTS/Exam Preparation.md

+Here I post the CPTS modules which I need to read again and some related boxes to practice the content.
+Some modules will need a review due to their difficulty.

 ### Modules that don't require review

-* Network Enumeration with Nmap
+* Network Enumeration with Nmap ✅

 ### Modules to review